-- (3) low income home energy assistance program (LIHEAP); - (4) foster care or adoption subsidy; - (5) supplemental security income (SSI); - (6) Child Nutrition and National School Lunch Act; - (7) nutrition programs for the elderly, including meals on wheels and lunches at senior citizen's centers; - (8) bona fide loans from private individuals and commercial institutions as well as loans for the purpose of educational assistance; - (9) work study funds paid by an educational institution, when the purpose is to assist with educational expenses, regardless of the actual use of the funds; - (10) domestic volunteers compensation or any other payments made to or on behalf of volunteers under the Domestic Volunteers Services Act of 1973 including: - (a) volunteers in service to America (VISTA); - (b) university year for action (UYA); - (c) special volunteer programs (SVP); - (d) retired senior volunteer program (RSVP); - (e) foster grandparents program (FGP); - (f) older American community service program (OACSP); - (g) service corps of retired executives (SCORE); and - (h) active corps of executives (ACE); - (11) state and federal income tax returns; - (12) American Indian payments including: - (a) per capita payments distribution of tribal funds to an Indian tribe member by the tribe or by the secretary of the United States department of the interior; - (b) interest derived from retained per capita payments (if kept separately identifiable); and payments;
+(6) Child Nutrition and National School Lunch Act;

+(7) nutrition programs for the elderly, including meals on wheels and lunches at senior citizen's

+(8) bona fide loans from private individuals and commercial institutions as well as loans for the purpose of educational assistance;

+(9) work study funds paid by an educational institution, when the purpose is to assist with educational expenses, regardless of the actual use of the funds;

+(10) domestic volunteers compensation or any other payments made to or on behalf of volunteers under the Domestic Volunteers Services Act of 1973 including:

+- (a) volunteers in service to America (VISTA);

+- (b) university year for action (UYA);

+- (c) special volunteer programs (SVP);

+- (d) retired senior volunteer program (RSVP);

+- (e) foster grandparents program (FGP);

+- (f) older American community service program (OACSP);

+- (g) service corps of retired executives (SCORE); and

+- (h) active corps of executives (ACE);

+- (11) state and federal income tax returns;

+- (12) American Indian payments including:

+(a) per capita payments distribution of tribal funds to an Indian tribe member by the tribe or by the secretary of the United States department of the interior;

-- (c) tribal land claims payments settled by means of case payments; - (13) Job Training Partnership Act of 1982 (JTPA) payments made to dependent children; - (14) Title II Uniform Relocation Assistance and Real Property Acquisition Act of 1970
+- (b) interest derived from retained per capita payments (if kept separately identifiable); and - (c) tribal land claims payments settled by means of case payments; - (13) Job Training Partnership Act of 1982 (JTPA) payments made to dependent children; - (14) Title II Uniform Relocation Assistance and Real Property Acquisition Act of 1970 payments;

-- (15) supportive service payments made for reimbursement of transportation, child care, or training related expenses under NMW work programs, tribal work programs, and other employment assistance programs; - (16) division of vocational rehabilitation (DVR) training payments made by the for training expenses; - (17) gifts, donations or contribution from other agencies which are intended to meet needs not covered as a benefit; to be exempt, the payment must: - (a) be paid under the auspices of an organization or non-profit entity; and - (b) be for a specific identified purpose, to supplement not duplicate covered benefits for the intended beneficiary of the donation/contribution; - (18) educational loans and grants intended for educational expenses; regardless of actual utilization of the funds; - (19) agent orange settlement fund payments or any fund established pursuant to the agent orange product liability litigation settlement; - (20) radiation exposure compensation settlement fund payments; - (21) Nazi victim payments made to individuals per P.L.
-103-286, August 1, 1994; and - vendor payments made on behalf of a budget group member when an individual or organization outside the budget group uses its own funds to make a direct payment to a budget group's service provider.

-[8.249.500.17 NMAC - N, 1/1/2014]
+(15) supportive service payments made for reimbursement of transportation, child care, or training related expenses under NMW work programs, tribal work programs, and other employment assistance programs; (16) division of vocational rehabilitation (DVR) training payments made by the for training expenses;

+(17) gifts, donations or contribution from other agencies which are intended to meet needs not covered as a benefit; to be exempt, the payment must:

+- (a) be paid under the auspices of an organization or non-profit entity; and - (b) be for a specific identified purpose, to supplement not duplicate covered benefits for the - intended beneficiary of the donation/contribution; - (18) educational loans and grants intended for educational expenses; regardless of actual utilization of the funds;

+(19) agent orange settlement fund payments or any fund established pursuant to the agent orange product liability litigation settlement;

+- (20) radiation exposure compensation settlement fund payments; - (21) Nazi victim payments made to individuals per P.L.
+103-286, August 1, 1994; and - (22) vendor payments made on behalf of a budget group member when an individual or organization outside the budget group uses its own funds to make a direct payment to a budget group's service provider.
+[8.249.500.17 NMAC - N, 1-1-14]